nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Locating guests : `find`

 This command locates guests whose details contain any of the given keywords.
-This allows you to search for guests with any of the specific guests' field.
+This allows you to search through all guests' fields.

 This command is typically used when searching for a guest of a **specific characteristic**.
-This allows you to search through all guests' fields.
 For example, the command `find no` will display all the rooms that have room clean statuses set to `no`.